Towards Multi-Sense Cross-Lingual Alignment of Contextual Embeddings: Introduction

 Cross-lingual word embeddings (CLWE) provide a shared representation space for knowledge transfer between languages, yielding state-of-the-art performance in many cross-lingual natural language processing (NLP) tasks.
 Most of the previous works have focused on aligning static embeddings.
 To utilize the richer information captured by the pre-trained language model, more recent approaches attempt to extend previous methods to align contextual representations.

 Aligning the dynamic and complex contextual spaces poses significant challenges, so most of the existing approaches only perform coarse-grained alignment. \citet{schuster2019cross} compute the average of contextual embeddings for each word as an anchor, and then learn to align the \emph{static} anchors using a bilingual dictionary.
 In another work, \citet{aldarmaki2019context} use parallel sentences in their approach, where they compute sentence representations by taking the average of contextual word embeddings, and then they learn a projection matrix to align sentence representations.
 They find that the learned projection matrix also works well for word-level NLP tasks.
-Besides, unsupervised multilingual language models \citep{devlin2018bert,Artetxe_2019,conneau2019unsupervised,liu2020multilingual} pretrained on multilingual corpora have also demonstrated strong cross-lingual transfer performance. \citet{cao2020multilingual} and \citet{wang2019cross} show that unsupervised multilingual language model can be further aligned with parallel sentences.
+Besides, unsupervised multilingual language models \citep{devlin2018bert,Artetxe_2019,conneau2019unsupervised,liu2020multilingual} pretrained on multilingual corpora have also demonstrated strong cross-lingual transfer performance.
+However, studies \citep{wang2019cross, cao2020multilingual, efimov2022impact,tien-steinert-threlkeld-2022-bilingual} have shown that adjusting the unsupervised multilingual language model with parallel sentences can help further improve cross-lingual performance.